 The wireless infrastructure for SSC will increasingly rely on small cell installations for wireless services.
 This may take the form of Internet access via Wi-Fi or mobile communication systems.
-Small cell systems can provide higher data rates or coverage in areas that are difficult to reach by macro cell solutions, for example, shopping centres, train stations and sporting stadiums.
+Small cell systems can provide higher data rates or coverage in areas that are difficult to reach by macro-cell solutions, for example, shopping centres, train stations and sporting stadiums.
+Policy makers can support the efficient deployment of small cells through the adoption of simplified procedures based on standardized sizes, installation requirements and radio characteristics and by facilitating access to existing structures, electrical power and data backhaul [b-GSMA, 2016].

 [b-ITU-T K.100] has developed criteria for the EMF compliance assessment of base stations including small cells.
 It is expected that small cells transmitting below a specified power will be deemed to comply with RF exposure limits without the need for further assessment.
+Each installation class includes simple criteria such as the equivalent isotropic radiated power (EIRP) of all equipment at the site or installation height; these are outlined in Figure 26 (from [b-SCF-012].
+Implementation cases are presented in [b-IEC-TR62669].